P4R1H/affiliate-platform/affiliate-reconciliation-backend/docs/SETUP_GUIDE.md

 sudo ufw allow 80/tcp
 sudo ufw allow 443/tcp

+# Allow Redis (only from localhost or specific IPs)
+sudo ufw allow from 127.0.0.1 to any port 6379
+# For specific application server
+sudo ufw allow from 192.168.1.100 to any port 6379

 # Allow PostgreSQL (only from localhost)
 sudo ufw allow from 127.0.0.1 to any port 5432
 ```